Pay Attention and Move Better: Harnessing Attention for Interactive Motion Generation and Training-free Editing: Experiments

-The implementations of the MotionCLR are in~\cref{sec:app_implementation}.
-We first evaluate the generation performance of the MotionCLR.
-We extend the evaluation metrics of previous works~\citep{humanml3d}. \textbf{(1) Motion quality:} FID is adopted as a metric to evaluate the distributions between the generated and real motions. \textbf{(2) Motion diversity:} MultiModality (MModality) evaluates the diversity based on the same text and diversity calculates variance among features. \textbf{(3) Text-motion matching:} Following~\cite{humanml3d}, we calculate the R-Precision to evaluate the text-motion matching accuracy and MM-Dist to show the distance between texts and motions.
+The implementation details of the MotionCLR are in~\cref{sec:app_implementation}.
+We first evaluate the generation performance of the MotionCLR on HumanML3D~\cite{humanml3d}.
+We extend the evaluation metrics of previous works~\citep{humanml3d}, including FID, R-Precision, MM-Dist, and, Muiti-Modality.
 The results are shown in~\cref{tab:humanml3d_main}, indicating a comparable performance with the state-of-the-art method.
 Especially, our result has a higher text-motion alignment over baselines, owing to the explicit fine-grained cross-modality modeling.
 As shown in~\cref{tab:humanml3d_main}, both DDIM and DPM-solver sampling work consistently well compared with baselines.
 We leave more visualization and qualitative results in~\cref{sec:main_vis}.